Back to School: Online vs. in-Class Courses

-When students are deciding whether to take out a Climb loan, oftentimes they’ve already been through several important decisions prior to that; after answering if they should go back to school in the first place, there are also questions like what school they should attend or if they’ll need any living expenses (to name a few).
-One judgement the student might have to make is whether the course they take should be online or in-class.
-To help make this particular decision a bit easier, we’ve outlined some factors you may want to take into account and how they can impact your choice.
+When students take out a Climb loan, they’ve already been through several important decisions — after answering if they should go back to school in the first place, there are also questions like what school they should attend or if they’ll need any living expenses (to name a few).
+Another decision the student might have to make is whether the course they take should be online vs. in-class.
+To help make this particular decision a bit easier, we’ve outlined some factors you may want to take into account and how they can impact your choice!

 If your schedule isn’t open enough to accommodate being in a classroom all day, and your school offers an online course with no set meeting time, you might want to consider the latter option.
 Ask yourself if you believe you’ll get more out of the lessons with more time and attention dedicated, and if you’re able to dedicate that much time and attention.
 With the more immersive, interpersonal option of in-class programs comes less flexibility in terms of when, where, and how you’re able to spend your time learning, so if you know you have other commitments that will interfere with the class, check to see how structured the schedules for your school’s online classes are!

 Perhaps you’re certain you want to attend a particular school, but there’s no campus location near you and you don’t have the means or desire to relocate.
 Or maybe the campus is surrounded by potential employers and located exactly where you plan on living.
 Knowing where you want to be and whether you have the means to move there right now is important when signing up for a course.
 This way, you can be sure you’re not taking on an unnecessary burden or missing out on the right opportunities.

 Face Time With Teachers and Classmates